mrvautin/nextjs-checkout/README.md

 ### Stripe

-Configuration of Stripe payments is done via the `.env` file.
+Configuration of Stripe payments is done via the `.env` or `.env.local` file.
 The relevant values are:

 ``` sh
 NEXT_PUBLIC_PAYMENT_CONFIG=stripe